 Applying the foregoing standards, and having reviewed the record in this case, we cannot say that the district court abused its discretion in revoking probation and ordering execution of a reduced sentence.
-Therefore, the order revoking probation and directing execution of a unified six-year sentence, with a minimum period of incarceration of two years, is affirmed.
+Therefore, the order revoking probation and directing execution of a reduced sentence is affirmed.